 - Check your student center for your registration time.
-Each new student will have a scheduled time on either August 13, 14, or 15 when they can begin making changes to their schedule.
+Each new student will have a scheduled time when they can begin making changes to their schedule.

 - Talk to an advisor at the Mustang Success Center or your College Advising Center

 - Review information at the bottom of this page on how the registration systems work at Cal Poly

 Cal Poly has a variety of important registration tools.
 Please take the time to review the different registration tools and resources to understand how they can assist you throughout your time at Cal Poly.

 The SWAP feature can be a great option when appropriate changes need to be made to a schedule.
 The SWAP feature allows you to choose the class you wish to swap out of (drop) and enter the class number you wish to swap into.
 It simultaneously drops you from your old class and adds your desired class if there is a spot in the new class.
 Learn more about how the swap feature works

 When dropping a class, there are some things to consider.

 - Type of course: know how this class counts towards your degree.
 If it is a major or support course, you need to consult your department prior to dropping.

 - Total number of units enrolled in for the quarter: Students must maintain full-time status to live in on-campus housing (unless can provide documentation for accommodations).
 Many students need to be full-time status for insurance reasons, financial aid, athletics, club participation, etc.

 - Cost: California residents pay the same amount of money if you take 12 units or 22 units.
 Out of state residents have additional fees per unit.
 Please review the different fees and payments information